The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Variable identification and modeling

 Of course the populations shown in Fig.~\ref{fig:Bailey} are also affected by observational effects.
-The largest effect is the limited coverage of the ACS field of view, that reduces the number of detected RR Lyrae.
+In the case of the less populated Bailey diagrams, the inevitable stochasticity in the RR Lyrae population may introduce apparent differences, as the position of only a handful of stars can easily affect the Bailey diagram morphology.
+Another important effect is the limited coverage of the ACS field of view, that reduces the number of detected RR Lyrae.
 This is particularly relevant in galaxies with large apparent sizes.
 The prime example of this effect (besides the obvious cases of M31 and M33) is the strongly elongated And~{\sc XIX} for which, due to the half-light radius of 14.2\arcmin\ \citep{Martin16}, we detected only four RR Lyrae in spite of the relatively bright luminosity of this galaxy ($M_V=-10.1\pm0.3$).
+The effect of a limited field of view, in the presence of spatial gradients in the stellar population properties, can also alter the measured RRab/RRc ratio.
+Such field-of-view effects, however, become less pronounced for fainter galaxies.
+For the smaller dwarfs, our ACS field generally covers 2-3 half-light radii and differences in the RR Lyrae demographic of galaxies with comparable luminosity (such as And~{\sc XVI} versus And~{\sc X}, or And~{\sc XII} versus And~{\sc XXII}) become representative of intrinsic differences in their stellar populations.

-The effect of our limited field of view becomes less pronounced for fainter galaxies.
-For the smaller dwarfs, our ACS field generally covers 2-3 half-light radii and differences in the RR Lyrae populations of galaxies with comparable luminosity (such as And~{\sc XVI} versus And~{\sc X}, or And~{\sc XII} versus And~{\sc XXII}) are representative of intrinsic differences in their stellar populations.
-We will explore these differences in quantitative detail once we have measured star formation histories for our full sample of galaxies (Savino et al.\ in prep).
+Because of the interplay among these numerous astrophysical and observational effects, the detailed interpretation of our Bailey diagrams requires a quantitative modeling framework that we will explore once we have measured star formation histories for our full sample of galaxies (Savino et al.\ in prep).